-The Furies were created from the blood of the Titan Uranus, when his son Cronus castrated him to take revenge on the loss of his siblings.
+The Furies were created from the blood of Titan Uranus when his son Cronus castrated him to avenge the loss of his siblings.

-According to another legend, the Furies were the daughters of Nyx, who was the symbolization of the night and a daughter of Chaos.
+According to another legend, the Furies were the daughters of Nyx, who symbolized the night and was a daughter of Chaos.

-The Erinyes were persecuting crimes such as disrespect, injustice, perjury or arrogance and-first and foremost- murder, especially the murder inside a family.
-Their lust of punishment knew no bounds, for they kept punishing a sinner even after his death, until he finally would show remorse.
+The Erinyes persecuted crimes such as disrespect, injustice, perjury or arrogance, and especially murder, especially murder within a family.
+Their lust for punishment knew no bounds, for they would punish a sinner even after his death until he would finally repent.

 The Erinyes were dreadful creatures with appalling features.
 They had a burning breath and poisonous blood was dripping from their eyes.
 Their heads were wreathed with serpents.